 Students take eight 4-hour graduate courses (32 credit hours in total).
 Four of the courses are in History and four are in the non-History offerings.
 If a student takes two course offerings each semester, he or she usually can finish in four semesters (about 18 months).
 But students may take fewer courses each semester as fits their schedule.
 Students can complete the program in less than three years while taking one course per semester.

-Transfer credits: Three courses—up to eight semester hours taken within the last five years of previously earned credit (12 quarter hours)—may be accepted into the program upon review by the program director.
+Transfer credits: Up to eight semester hours (2 courses) of graduate-level credit earned at an accredited institution within the last five years may be accepted into the program upon review by the program director.
 A grade of "B" or better must have been earned in each course to be considered.
 Requests will be considered on merit in a case-by-case basis.